 About the Partners

 Bay Rising is a growing alliance of community-led organizations across the Bay Area that knows we have the power to become co-creators of our future alongside our elected officials.
-Local alliances participating with Bay Rising in this program include: Oakland Rising, San Francisco Rising, Silicon Valley Rising, and Lift Up Contra Costa.
+Local alliances participating with Bay Rising in this program include Oakland Rising, San Francisco Rising, Silicon Valley Rising, and Lift Up Contra Costa.
 Grassroots, community groups that organize communities of color, led by people of color, drive each of our local anchors.
 Our collective constituencies include tens of thousands of low-income and working-class immigrant, Black, Latinx, Asian, and Pacific Islander communities.
-Together, we support each other to increase voter turnout within our communities, educate voters, build the capacity to run electoral campaigns, and develop local leaders.
+Together, we support each other to increase voter turnout within our communities, educate voters, build the capacity to run electoral campaigns and develop local leaders.
 As we grow beyond our core counties of Alameda, San Francisco, and Santa Clara, we are supporting emerging and existing base-building groups that represent communities of color and working-class people in additional counties including Contra Costa and San Mateo.

-Local Progress Impact Lab brings together local leaders, partners and experts to build the knowledge, skill and leadership needed to advance racial and economic justice at the local level.
+Local Progress Impact Lab brings together local leaders, partners, and experts to build the knowledge, skill, and leadership needed to advance racial and economic justice at the local level.
 Learn more: www.localprogress.org